melihovv/cfgs/README.md

-# .dotfiles
+# cfgs
-My personal collection of dotfiles for vim, emacs, bash, zsh and git.
+My personal configs.

 Running `init.(sh|cmd)` will simlink `$HOME/{file}` to `path/to/.dotfiles/{file}`, and back up the original in `path/to/.dotfiles/backup/` as well as pull in all the vim plugin submodules and install emacs packages with cask.